Pelvic Floor Health After 50: Menopause & Bladder Control

 If your pelvic floor is overactive, treatment may include:

-- More Kegels are not always the answer.
+More Kegels are not always the answer.
+Assessment matters.

 Pelvic floor dysfunction is common, but it is treatable.